ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ### 3. Deploy and scale service

 Start a service from the manager node.
-We specify the helloworld service, with alpine image, that perform the ping to www.google.it:
+We specify the helloworld service, with alpine image, that performs the ping to www.google.it:
 ```
 docker service create --replicas 1 --name helloworld alpine ping www.google.it
 ```